 - You'll be notified that the merge is in progress.
 It can take up to 30 minutes for all of the contacts' activities to sync.

-- The contact record on which you originally clicked Merge remains as the primary contact.
+- The contact record that you originally clicked Merge in will remain as the primary contact.
 The contact you selected during the merge process will merge into that primary contact.

 - The most recent values from either contact will be the present values on the remaining contact record.
 However, there are some exceptions; please see below for details.

 - The history of property values from both contact records will be in the property history of the resulting contact record.